zsoltbatai77/zsoltbatai77/README.md

-## Hi there 👋
+### Hi, I'm Zsolt!

+  🎓 Studying Computer Science at the University of Szeged<br/>
+  📘 I’m passionate about exploring new technologies and expanding my knowledge

 <!--
 **zsoltbatai77/zsoltbatai77** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 👨🏻‍🎓 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...